ITMO-NSS-team/FEDOT.MAS/mcp-servers/README.md

 tags = ["relevant", "tags"]
 ```

-3. On next import of `fedotmas.mcp`, the server appears in the registry and becomes available to the meta-agent.
+3. On next `MAS(mcp_servers="all")` call, the server appears in the registry and becomes available to the meta-agent.

 The `name` field is the key used in pipeline configs (e.g. `"tools": ["my-server"]`).
 The entry point is taken from the first key in `[project.scripts]`.
 Each server has its own `uv`-managed virtualenv created on first run.